-The Procurement Facilitator shall be responsible for developing and maintaining the actual processes and tools to be used to implement this Policy.
-The Executive Director is responsible for approving all procurement processes and updates.
-The FRWDB Board of Directors is responsible for approving this Policy.
+The Procurement Facilitator is responsible for developing and maintaining the processes and tools used to implement this policy.
+The Executive Director oversees the approval of all procurement processes and updates, while the FRWDB Board of Directors is responsible for approving the policy.